MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/secureassessment-csp.md

 The supported operation is Get.

 <a href="" id="launchuri"></a>**LaunchURI**
-URI Link to an assessment that's automatically loaded when the secure assessment browser is launched.
+URI link to an assessment that's automatically loaded when the secure assessment browser is launched.

 The supported operations are Add, Delete, Get, and Replace.